oicr-gsi/djerba/doc/mini_djerba.md

 Building mini-Djerba is done with [PyInstaller](https://pyinstaller.org/en/stable/).

+Detailed instructions are on the [OICR wiki](https://wiki.oicr.on.ca/x/xgBTDw).

 ### Technical notes

-Key/value parsing is done with the Python [configparser](https://docs.python.org/3/library/configparser.html) package and has similar formatting conventions, except no section headers are needed.
+Key/value parsing is done with the Python [configparser](https://docs.python.org/3/library/configparser.html) package and has similar formatting conventions.

 The MDC file format is implemented in Djerba as the [mdc class](https://github.com/oicr-gsi/djerba/blob/main/src/lib/djerba/util/mini/mdc.py#L14).